Jack Leetch

-Jack Leetch is an American retired ice hockey Defenseman and Winger who was an All-American for Boston College.
+Jack Leetch is an American former ice hockey Defenseman and Winger who was an All-American for Boston College.

 Career

 Jack Leetch was a three-year varsity player for Boston College under John Kelley.
 He led the team in goals as a senior, scoring 27 and was named an All-American after having switched from Defense to Wing.
 Leetch helped the Eagles reach the ECAC Championship, garnering not only a spot on the All-Tournament First Team but an appearance for BC in the NCAA Tournament.
 The Eagles lost both of their tournament games to finish fourth but Leetch was recognized as one of their best played with another appearance on an All-Tournament Team.

 After graduating, Leetch tried to make the US Olympic team but was one of the final roster cuts.
-He retired as a player afterwards moved to Texas where his son Brian was born.
+He retired as a player afterwards moved to Corpus Christi, Texas where his son Brian was born.
 Eventually the family settled in Cheshire, Connecticut where Jack became the manager of the town's ice rink.
-He was able to use his position to give his children as much as time as possible, with his son Brian showing particular promise.
+He was able to use his position to give his children as much ice time as possible, with his son Brian showing particular promise.
 Brian became a star on his high school team, and the elder Leetch was able to see his son follow in his footsteps by attending Boston College; Brian would ultimately reach the NHL with the New York Rangers and join the Hockey Hall of Fame.

 Jack Leetch was inducted into the Boston College Athletic Hall of Fame in 1984.
 Another son, Eric, played college hockey at Army and went on to become an army chaplain.